In this article you will discover how the African influence in Brazil shaped music, religion, gastronomy and daily life across the country.

-The history of Brazil is deeply marked by the African influence, a legacy reflected in almost every aspect of daily life in this vast and diverse South American country.
-Since the arrival of the first African slaves in Brazilian territory in the 16th century, African culture has left an indelible mark on music, dance, religion, gastronomy, and language, shaping much of what we now know as Brazil’s culture.
+The history of Brazil is deeply marked by the African influence.
+Today, this legacy appears in almost every aspect of daily life in this diverse South American country.
+Since the arrival of the first enslaved Africans in Brazilian territory in the 16th century, African culture has left an indelible mark on Brazil.
+As a result, music, dance, religion, gastronomy and language shaped much of what we know as Brazil’s culture.
 Today, with BrazilGreenTravel, we will tell you more about the African influence in Brazil.

 Rhythms and traditions

 The African influence on Brazilian culture is evident in its music and dancing.
-Genres like samba, axé, maracatu, and capoeira highlight how African rhythms have shaped the musical identity of Brazil.
-Samba, a national symbol and central to Carnival, has roots in the rhythms of African slaves, blended with European and indigenous influences.
-Capoeira, a combination of martial art, dance, and music created by African slaves, symbolizes Afro-Brazilian resilience and creativity and is recognized worldwide.
+For example, genres like samba, axé, and maracatu highlight how African rhythms have shaped the musical identity of Brazil.
+Samba is a national symbol and central to Carnival.
+Its roots come from rhythms of enslaved Africans, blended with European and indigenous influences.
+Additionally, capoeira combines martial art, dance and music.
+It was created by enslaved Africans and symbolizes Afro-Brazilian resilience and creativity, and is recognized worldwide.

 Religion